 There are those who would have you believe that marketing is like an art, rather than a science.
 These are the people who won’t blink an eye at spending a considerable chunk of the company’s marketing budget in the hopes that the ROI will favor these risks.
 While a few marketers may strike nuggets of gold in their advertising campaigns, there are many more marketers who cannot make concrete connections between the company’s sales to its marketing efforts, or worse: the company loses money to these campaigns.

 As a business leader, you may already know it’s time to face a critical truth: if you want to improve the success of your company, you have to hold marketing accountable to revenue.
-It’s vital for you to understand how marketing campaigns can influence ROI (or cause it to stagnate), and why not all metrics are created equal.
+It’s vital for you to understand how digital marketing campaigns can influence ROI (or cause it to stagnate), and why not all metrics are created equal.

 Fortunately, the introduction of a number of metrics and tools have made it possible for business leaders to not only hold marketing accountable to revenue, but to also emphasize the inherent connection between marketing and the company’s strategic and operational goals.
 To start holding your marketing efforts accountable to your business revenues, consider implementing the following ten steps within your organization: